Open data science for marine management

 Here are the trainings we have going so far.
 All of these trainings are written so they can be used by an instructor to teach, or by anyone for self-paced learning.
 They all require you to follow along and code on your own computer.
 Also, all of them are in-progress, but you can use them as we develop them.

-- Reproducible Science with RStudio and GitHub.
-This is the open data science workflow we use for OHI, although it’s all OHI-independent and can be useful for anyone wanting to learn!
-This is actually from a Software Carpentry workshop from last year, and we’re working on an updated version to get people comfortable with the skills they need to do OHI assessments (if you’re curious to see it as it develops, it’s here).
+- Intro to Open Data Science.
+This is the reproducible workflow we use for OHI, although it’s all OHI-independent and can be useful for anyone wanting to learn!
+This builds from a Software Carpentry workshop from 2016 in Oxford called Reproducible Science with RStudio and GitHub.
+We are committed to get people comfortable with the skills they need to do OHI assessments.

 - OHI Toolbox Training.
 This is the official training to use the “OHI Toolbox” software for OHI assessments.
 The Toolbox is a GitHub repository (which is a bunch of .csv files and .R scripts) that interacts with our